 Facilitating a Level 10 meeting is a skill so choose this person wisely.
 Some people are naturally better at taking the lead or shutting up extroverts so the introverts have equal airtime.
 You can rotate the role to give everyone experience.

 Decide on a note-taker who can capture the IDS and To-Do list.
 My preferred system is Google Docs Live because it’s shared instantly.
 You can see your commitments come up in real-time and agree on them in the moment.
 It also saves the need to write anything up later.

 Also vital is a timekeeper.
 I can’t stress enough how important it is to start and finish on time.
 Someone needs to keep the pace up and ensure conversations don’t run on too long.

-Once you’ve adopted the Level 10 format, you can use it in all your meetings, not just the weekly ones.
-If your team have fully embraced the Level 10 approach, it can have a profound impact on people’s desire to speak up and not waste time.
+Once you’ve adopted the format, you can use it in all your meetings, not just the weekly ones.
+If your team have fully embraced the approach, it can have a profound impact on people’s desire to speak up and not waste time.
 Instead of sitting passively and waiting for the meeting to unfold around them, your team will realise that they’re in this together.
 Everyone is busy so there’s a need to make every minute of the meeting count.
-A collective sense of responsibility to make the meeting a Level 10.

 Looking weekly at priority issues will keep your business moving forward.
 Where things are smouldering, you can take action to stop them bursting into flames.
 There’s a constant sense of issues being ticked off and dealt with, easing the debt of things that are broken and not fixed.
 As well as resolving the smaller annoyances of everyday working life, there’s also a constant reminder of the bigger picture.
 This will grease the wheels of execution, ensuring strategic priorities are kept top of mind.